10 Best GA Reports for UX Research

-User experience.
-It’s the key to making a successful and easy-to-use website.
-Without a proper UX in place, your website, while it may look really, really cool (which is super fun when showing it off to friends and family!) is probably a pain in the butt to navigate and actually use.
+User experience is the key to making a successful and easy-to-use website.
+Without a proper UX in place, your website, while it may have great aesthetic appeal, is probably a pain to navigate and find useful.

 This is where we—UX strategists—come into play.
-We do the hard work early on to make sure that by the time the website goes into design and development, all of those aspects (think: things like the information architecture, user journey(s), and interactive functionality) have already been thought through and solved.
+We do the extensive research early on to make sure that by the time the website goes into design and development, all of those aspects (things like the information architecture, user journey(s), and functionality) have been thought through and solved.

 These decisions can have a big impact on the end user’s experience.
-That’s why, at Zion & Zion, we don’t take this phase of the web development process lightly and we don’t simply just have graphic designers or developers do the UX in their spare time.
+That’s why, at Zion & Zion, we don’t take this phase of the web development process lightly.
+We don’t simply just have graphic designers or web developers do the UX in their spare time.
 Here, it’s a full-time job with dedicated headcount.

 Google Analytics for User Experience